Water Programs

 Some types of Legionella bacteria can cause a serious form of pneumonia known as Legionnaires’ disease, or a less serious illness called Pontiac fever.
 Legionella can become a health concern when it grows and spreads in building water systems such as HVAC cooling towers, hot tubs, and plumbing systems.
 Legionella growing in a building water system can be transmitted to people through inhalation of aerosolized water droplets.
 The risk of acquiring Legionnaires’ disease is greater for older people and for those who smoke tobacco or have chronic lung disease.
 People whose immune systems are suppressed by certain drugs or by underlying medical conditions appear to be at particularly high risk.

 LCPS is working with a third-party contractor to develop individual water management programs for each of its school buildings.
 This is a multi-stage process which involves system modeling, risk assessment, and the collection of water samples.
-Please refer to the following charts summarizing completed and planned Legionella water management progress for LCPS facilities.
+A phased approach has been adopted - please refer to the following charts summarizing completed and planned Legionella water management plan progress for LCPS facilities.
 Initial plumbing component summaries were completed for all school buildings in 2022/2023.
-A phased approach has been adopted - we are currently conducting screening sampling for Total Legionella and Heterotrophic Plate Counts (HPC) as a baseline for system conditions.
+Screening sampling for Total Legionella and Heterotrophic Plate Counts (HPC) as a baseline for system conditions was completed for all school buildings in Spring 2024 (data summarized below, tab Phase 1).
+We are currently conducting Annual Validation Sampling for the 2024/2025 school year (data summarized below Phase 2).

 Potable water fixtures found to supply water with Legionella present in concentrations greater than or equal to 10 colony-forming units per milliliter of water (CFU/mL) are flushed and flagged for follow-up investigation to determine if amplification is occurring.
-LCPS will reassess maintenance and treatment plans and make adjustments as necessary.
-After flushing or corrective actions are taken, water is retested to confirm that levels are below 0 CFU/mL before a water fixture is put back in use.
+LCPS will assess maintenance and treatment plans and make adjustments as necessary.
+After flushing or corrective actions are taken, water is retested to confirm that levels are below 0 CFU/mL.
 Potable water fixtures found to supply water greater than 10 CFU/mL of Legionella after flushing indicate amplification and trigger corrective actions and adjustments to the control plan as needed.
 Corrective actions may include disinfection, additional fixture or system flushing, temperature control repairs, replacement of faucets/supply devices, replacement of water piping, implementation of administrative controls, installation of treatment systems, and/or securing alternative water supplies.
-Additionally, if cases of legionellosis occur, LCPS will notify appropriate health authorities and take immediate steps to clean and disinfect the system.
+Additionally, if cases of Legionnaires' disease occur, LCPS will notify appropriate health authorities and take immediate steps to clean and disinfect the system.